top of page

 Since 2016 it has been possible for foreigners to book trains in India via the IRCTC (Indian Government) website, so they say.

-Most long-distance train tickets tend to go on sale here 120 days before departure, and they do sell out quickly.
+Most long-distance train tickets tend to go on sale here 90-120 days before departure, and they do sell out quickly.
 Train tickets are refundable, so even if a train is full some seats will clear eventually which is why they sell waitlist (WL) tickets.
+Generally speaking, if your WL number is less than 30 - you have a very good chance of clearing a ticket.

 Don't worry too much about this though, as some tickets are held back for tourists as a special quota - which I will talk about more later.